cockroachdb/docs/src/current/cockroachcloud/production-checklist.md

 Under the Shared Responsibility Model, Cockroach Labs is responsible for the following tasks:

-- Cluster and cloud service availability and reliability
+- Cluster and cloud service availability and reliability.
-- Maintenance and security of hardware and operating systems
+- Maintenance and security of hardware and operating systems.
-- Database and security patches
+- Database and security patches.
-- Cluster backups
+- Cluster backups.

 The customer is responsible for the following tasks:

-- Estimating workload and sizing the cluster
+- Estimating workload and sizing the cluster.
-- Scaling clusters based on workload
+- Scaling clusters based on workload.
-- Ensuring sufficient disk, compute, and memory capacity for each cluster
+- Ensuring sufficient disk, compute, and memory capacity for each cluster.
-- Monitoring cluster health and application performance
+- Monitoring cluster health and application performance.
-- Ensuring that the workload is distributed appropriately across the nodes of the cluster
+- Ensuring that the workload is distributed appropriately across the nodes of the cluster.
-- Performance tuning of SQL queries and schema
+- Performance tuning of SQL queries and schema.
-- Initiating major version upgrades and selecting maintenance windows for patch releases
+- Initiating major version upgrades and selecting maintenance windows for patch releases.
-- (Optional) Taking customer-owned backups
+- (Optional) Taking customer-owned backups.

 This page provides important recommendations for CockroachDB {{ site.data.products.cloud }} production tasks for which  the customer is responsible.